DanGodzich/SF_Housing_Analysis/README.md

 # San Francisco Housing Analysis
 ## Looking at Sales Prices and Rents from 2010 through 2016

-This analysis is done in two seperate Jupyter Notebooks.
+This analysis is done in two separate Jupyter Notebooks.

-The first Jupyter Notebook,rental_analysis, analizes data from the years 2010 through 2016.
+The first Jupyter Notebook,rental_analysis, analyzes data from the years 2010 through 2016.
 Then the results are placed into graphs.
 The graphs include